SuperJMN/Uno.SuppaDesigner/README.md

 This is my attempt to migrate my Suppa Designer to Uno Platform.

-Please, see the problems I've found during the process.
+Please, see [the log](Problems.md) with the problems I've  found/fixed during the process.